 The voltage is 120/240 single phase three wire service.
-The power is delivered to this building via an underground service lateral.
+The power to this building is delivered via an overhead service drop.
 The amperage rating of this service is 200.
 Copper wire is used for all 120 volt circuits.
 Aluminum is used for some of the 240 volt circuits.
 Non-metallic sheathed cable (Romex) is the type of wiring used throughout the house.
 The grounding of the service is provided by two driven rods.